-Elf was released in 2003.
-It received positive reviews from critics/movie goers, and it was also a commercial success at the box office.
+Elf was released in 2003. (same year Finding Nemo came out) It received positive reviews from critics/movie goers, and it was also a commercial success at the box office.

 The following review doesn’t feature any SPOILERS.
 You’re okay to read this article.

 Nice & Naughty Aspects

 Nice: Will Ferrell did a laugh out loud performance as Buddy The Elf.
 The naive manchild raised by elves, who gets into a “Fish Out Of Water” scenario.

 Other Cast Members such as James Caan, Mary Steenburgen, Zooey Deschanel, Ed Asner, (Carl Fredrickson from Up) Kyle Gass, (half of the duo from Tenacious D) Andy Richter, (Conan O’ Brien’s sidekick) Faizon Love, (Big Worm from Friday) & Bob Newhart, all did a decent job on their respective performances.

 Fun Fact: Will Ferrell & Mary Steenburgen, also worked on Step Brothers.
 This time, Mary played Will’s onscreen mother.